lando/lando/docs/recipes/pantheon.md

 *   [Drupal 8](https://github.com/pantheon-systems/drops-8)
 *   [WordPress](https://github.com/pantheon-systems/WordPress)

-If you do not do this Lando will not know how to automatically handle things like your database connection or SOLR infrastructure.
+If you do not do this, Lando will not know how to automatically handle things like your database connection or SOLR infrastructure.

 ```bash
 # Pull a repo, init and start